Marko534/parallel-programming-homework/Homework6/Homework6.md

 nvprof ./homework6
 ```

-The results for the transpose are simmilar as well as the impruvments with using more tiles.
+The results for the transpose are similar as well as the improvements with using more tiles.

 ## C